gabrielmcg/Docker-docs/ops/README.md

 <div class="body">

-<p class="p">The script <code class="ph codeph">backup.sh</code> can be used to take a backup of the swarm, UCP DTR and the DTR images in one go.
+<p class="p">The script <code class="ph codeph">backup.sh</code> can be used to take a backup of the swarm, UCP, DTR metadata and the DTR images in one go.
 You can pass this script an argument (tag) that will be used to prefix the backup filenames, thereby overriding the default naming.
 <a class="xref" href="#backup-utility__backup-utility-table-content">Table 24</a>
 shows the file names produced by <code class="ph codeph">backup.sh</code> based on the argument passed in the command line.